Festival In My House… And Yours: Meet the Artists

 Through imagery, poetry and storytelling, Ronke Jane Adelakun explores and celebrates authentic Black experiences.

-Working with Adeola Adelakun and using their experience in education and youth work, this group are looking to highlight some of the day-to-day struggles of Black people in business, dating, policing and the workplace.
+Working with Adeola Adelakun and using their experience in education and youth work, Black Stories Matter (29 April 2021) looks to highlight some of the day-to-day struggles of Black people in business, dating, policing and the workplace.